upkie/vulp/README.md

 - Low frequency: Vulp is designed for tasks that run in the 1–400 Hz range (like balancing bipeds and quadrupeds)
 - No hard real-time guarantee: the code is empirically reliable, that's it
+- Made for prototyping: actions and observations are fast to change in code, but have no centralized spec

 ### Alternatives